-These 8 word-sized registers allow you to update the DACs from software.
-If you're interested in simple DC voltage or current outputs you can ignore all the rest of the registers and just use these to control the outputs of the DACs.
+These 8 word-sized registers allow you to update the DACs from software without involving the ARB functionality.
+If you're interested in simple DC voltage or current outputs you can ignore all the rest of the registers, and just use these to control the outputs of the DACs.